Bread is a carbohydrate-rich food baked from a dough made from flour (typically wheat flour) mixed with a liquid, typically water or milk.

 Wheat makes the best bread because of its gluten which traps the gases from the yeast.

 The debate over whether brown bread or white is better is nothing new: the Greeks and the Romans debated this, too.
 Most preferred white bread, and judged the quality of the bread by its colour — white was decidedly better in general opinion.

-Italian Bread generally has no fat in it, so it dries out very quickly, in a day or two.
-That’s why you’ll find so many Italian soup recipes that call for a chunk of the Bread at the bottom of the bowl -- it was a way of softening up the leftover Bread so it could be used up.
+Italian bread generally has no fat in it, so it dries out very quickly, in a day or two.
+That’s why you’ll find so many Italian soup recipes that call for a chunk of the bread at the bottom of the bowl — it was a way of softening up the leftover bread so it could be eaten.

 Bread made in Tuscany is made without salt.
-Centuries ago, when the Popes ruled much of Italy, they imposed a very high tax on salt, so the bakers learned to make do without it.
+Centuries ago, when the Popes ruled much of Italy, they imposed a very high tax on salt, so rather than paying a tax to someone in Rome, the Tuscan bakers learned to make do without it.

 Strictly speaking, it is not entirely crust free.
 There is a soft white crust on the bread, but not one that has hardened or turned brown, so they’re calling it “Invisible Crust” rather than “crustless.”

 It is made from the same ingredients other bread, but is slowly cooked in a special tin and oven so that the outer layer of dough does not brown.
 It involves keeping the temperature of the surface of the bread as low as possible, to preventing it from colouring.